RESEARCH STARTER

 The easiest and most practical way to polarize light is through the use of a polarizing filter.
 The first polarizing filters were invented in the early nineteenth century and were basically just stacks of glass sheets pressed together.
 Modern filters are made of polymer materials that consist of long chains of molecules.
 These molecules are stretched and aligned in a single direction meant to block light oscillating in a specific orientation.
 Light oscillating parallel, or in the same plane as the polymer molecules, is absorbed, while light oriented perpendicular, or at a 90-degree angle to that plane, passes through.
 The light emerges from the filter polarized but also at a lesser intensity than the original light source.
 In many cases, the filter can be realigned to absorb different orientations.

-Perhaps the most familiar use of polarization involves the process of making and showing 3-D films on theater movie screens.
+Perhaps the most familiar use of polarization involves the process of making and showing 3-D films on movie screens.
 A 3-D film is really two movies being projected onto the screen at the same time.
 In many cases, filmmakers use special cameras to record two shots of every image, or films can be converted through a special process after they have been completed.
-When the movie is shown on a theater screen, it is projected through a polarizing filter from two different locations on either side of an audience.
-The filter on the right may be aligned to absorb horizontal polarization; the one on the left may be set to absorb vertical polarization.
+When a 3-D movie is shown on a theater screen, two slightly different images are projected or displayed with different polarization states so that each eye receives a separate image.
+In many modern systems, the two images use different circular polarizations so that each lens admits the image intended for one eye.
 To get the 3-D effect, the audience wears special glasses with a different polarizing filter in each lens.
-The lens on the right has an alignment that allows light to enter from the projector on the left; the left lens allows in light from the opposite projector.
+Each lens admits the image with the matching polarization and blocks the image intended for the other eye.
 This arrangement gives the audience the illusion of depth on a two-dimensional screen.
+In 2024, researchers described a programmable metasurface that could control both the polarization direction and phase of reflected electromagnetic waves.

 Bibliography